 A few weeks before I left to visit Southeast Asia, I wondered, “How will this trip change me?”
 They always do, in some way.
 In different ways, this trip has made me angry.
 Angry at the inequality in this world.
 At the treatment of humans on this planet.
 While the killing fields are not happening in Cambodia today, genocides are happening somewhere else in the world.
 People are being treated unfairly – killed – for the color of their skin, their education, their family members, their religion…it goes on and on.

 Those of you that travel might have heard of Anthony Bourdain.
-He was a world-renowned traveler who committed suicide about a year ago.
+He was a world-renowned traveler who took his own life about a year ago.
 I have to wonder if the pain of so many people’s stories around the world became too much for him.

 I am one of the luckiest people on Earth.
 With all of the pain, I also get to see the kindness and smiles of people, strangers really, and our paths cross for just a few moments.
 And during those few moments, my life changes.